 Payments you receive

 For payments you receive into your Handelsbanken account, we provide your details to the payer’s bank using secure technology, so they can be confident it will reach you.
-It’s important that whoever is paying you has the correct information, specifically your account number and sort code and your name as it appears on your account/bank statement.
+It’s important that whoever is paying you has the correct information, specifically your account number, sort code and name.
+For sole Individual accounts, this will be your full name, for joint Individual accounts this is your name as it appears in the address panel on your bank statements and for Corporate accounts you'll need the full name of the business.

 Payments you make

-As this service will be available in the coming months, we want to share how this will work and what you can expect.
+As we'll be making the service available over the coming months in phases, we want to share how this will work and what you can expect.

 When you set up a new payment or standing order, or amend existing information, the payee’s details are checked against the details on their account.